 vault_token <- httr2::resp_body_json(resp)$token

-# Then use vault_token to read credentials from OpenBao (same as above)
+# Then use vault_token to read credentials from the vault (same as above)

 }